masesk/webapp-interface-manager/README.md

 # webapp-interace-manager
 Web Application Inteface Manager (WAIM) allows the users to show multiple displays served locally or on the web.
-WAIM also supports React components; allowing users to add their render components directly to the widget manager.
+WAIM also supports React components; allowing users to add their render components directly to the app manager.

 ![Presentation](./capture.jpg)

 ## Features
-* Add widgets based on their URL.
+* Add pre-built apps from the host by providing a URL.
-* Add widgets as React components.
+* Add apps as React components.
+* Multiple instances from a single UI base.
+* App-to-app communication using JavaScript events.
+* Local (browser) storage of all apps and configurations.
+* Window resizing
+* Maxmize and minimize apps.
+* Easy to build, modify, and redeploy.

 ## Planned
-* Local (browser) storage for all the user configurations.
 * Support for database storage.
-* Inter-widget communication using Javascript events.
 * User management and authentication.
-* User autherization and widget access levels.
+* User autherization and app access levels.
-* Remote, OS-level, application UI rendering as a widget.
+* Remote, OS-level, application UI rendering as a app.

 ## Install